escapewindow/mozsf2018/try_staging.md

 ## Overview

-We want our staging releases to be testable on Try.
+We want to be able to run our staging releases on Try.
+This would allow the Releng team to test arbitrary release configs without having to set up maple or some other project branch first; and it would open release automation testing to other teams that want to make sure their changes haven't broken release automation.

 There are two phases here:

 ## Phase 1: All task types run on Try